Maxyapper7/Dotfiles/README.md

+# This is a work in progress
+My main desktop is still going to be i3 and therefor will be the more complete experence

-# i3-dotfiles
+# Hyprland dotfiles

-These are my (somewhat broken) dotfiles for the i3 WM.
+These are my (somewhat broken) dotfiles for the Hyprland WM.
 They are made for a laptop so some of the config may be a bit weird for anyone on a desktop.
 It uses the nord theme for the most part however I'm still working on putting the theme in everything.

 ## Install